TeamHustle23/AOA-Algorithm-Visualization/README.md

 6. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the General Public License - see the LICENSE.md file for details.